This is a notes pages complied of my personal thoughts from the book and quoted material. Effort has been made to give proper credit to the author.

 Passages & Quotes

-- “Love information creates a poverty Of attention.” – Herbert Simon.
+- “…a wealth of information creates a poverty of attention.” – Herbert Simon.

 - “In fact, in a world where information is really available, focus becomes one of the most valuable commodities in the workplace.
 But for most of us, works is the hardest place to file.”

 - “To preserve time for the rest of days work, 80% check their email before going into the office…” – Adobe survey August 2013.

 - “The problem is, most of us have never stopped to define what success means.”